USDA Animal Disease Traceability

 - Dairy cattle: All classes of dairy cattle require official

 individual identification if moving interstate, regardless of age.
 Dairy steers moving directly to

 slaughter require official identification, however the identification does not

 - Beef cattle (and bison): Sexually intact cattle greater than

-18 months of age require official identification.
+18 months of age require official identification if moving interstate.
 If they are less than 18

 months of age or moving directly to slaughter, they are exempt.
 Cattle of any

 age used for rodeo, recreational events, shows, and exhibition require